weierophinney/changelog_generator/README.md

 php changelog_generator.php > changelog.md
 ```

-Note: You may need to scrub the generated changelog slightly, particularly if
+The script ensures that any special characters that might break the generated
-any issue titles include any of the characters `][><`, as these may break the
+links are scrubbed and substituted with the corresponding HTML entities; as
-generated markdown.
+such, the script should be generally usable unattended.